 It is your legal right to start a union.
 Period.

-The United States enacted the National Labor Relations Act (NLRA) in 1935 to protect the rights of employees.
+The United States enacted the National Labor Relations Act (NLRA) to protect the rights of employees.
 Under the NLRA, employees are guaranteed the right to form unions, engage in collective bargaining, and take collective action.
 The NLRA also makes union-busting illegal.

 How many Americans know about their right to start a union under the NLRA?
 Not a lot.
 And that’s understandable.
 The language of lawmakers and lawyers is confusing and boring.
 We wrote this in the hopes of making it easier for hardworking Americans to start and join unions.